Frontend Testing Strategies That Actually Work in 2026

 - E2E Tests — critical user flows only

 The key insight: integration tests give you the most confidence per line of test code in frontend applications.
+Unit tests are cheap but test too little in isolation; E2E tests cover a lot but are slow, flaky, and expensive to maintain.
+Integration tests sit in the sweet spot.

 Tool Stack